Sunday, January 18, 2026

-From the beginning, Credo Beauty has set a high standard for clean beauty products, requiring that all products it carries meet its Clean Standard.
-Its founders, beauty industry veterans, Annie Jackson, and the company’s late visionary, Shashi Batra, always aimed for a platform that focused on products that must be formulated without a list of more than 2,700 potentially harmful ingredients, including parabens, phthalates, and formaldehyde, among others.
+From its start in 2015, Credo Beauty has set a high standard for clean beauty products, requiring that all products it carries meet its Clean Standard.
+Its founders, beauty industry veterans, Annie Jackson, and the company’s late visionary Shashi Batra, always aimed for a platform that focused on products that must be formulated without a list of more than 2,700 potentially harmful ingredients, including parabens, phthalates, and formaldehyde, among others.

 In addition to ingredient safety, Credo Beauty also prioritizes ethical sourcing and sustainability, requiring that products are made with ethically sourced ingredients and that packaging is environmentally friendly.